You may not need to take all or part of the placement tests if any of the following circumstances apply to you:

 - You plan to register for a class or classes that have no specified skill requirements.

-- Students with SAT or ACT Verbal test scores above the 50th percentile will be exempt from the reading placement testing, but still must take the English writing test (there is no SAT/ACT exemption for English.)
+- Students with SAT Verbal test score of 510+ or ACT Verbal test scores of 21+ will be exempt from the reading placement testing, but still must take the English writing test (there is no SAT/ACT exemption for English.)
 Verbal and mathematics scores are reported separately.

-- Students with SAT or ACT Math scores above the 50th percentile will be exempt from developmental math courses, but must complete the placement test if intending to take a course above the Intermediate Algebra MAT-108 level.
+- Students with SAT Math test score of 550+ or ACT Math test score of 21+ will be exempt from developmental math courses, but must complete the placement test if intending to take a course above the Intermediate Algebra MAT-108 level.
 Verbal and mathematics scores are reported separately.

 - A student may re-test for placement out of a course in which he/she was enrolled after four years.